-The exhibition brought us in contact with many new people and they in turn
+The event brought us in contact with many new people and they in turn

-and let the world enjoy the things that we have collected.
+and let the world enjoy the things that we had collected.
 With the website,

 we have effectively established a virtual museum.
 It is open 24/7 and it

-gives us the ability to exhibit our collection and bring us in contact
+gives us the ability to exhibit our collection permanently.

 with even more new people and objects.